 The guide explained to us that the caves were actually used for the sacrifices of children.
 The Mayans would put boards on the children so that their skulls would become deformed.
 There was a lot of history in the tour, but it definitely did not lack any sense of adventure or excitement.

 While driving through remote parts of the country, I noticed how isolated the villages are.
 Our guide told us that few had access to running water and electricity.
 Solar panels collect electricity used to charge their phones and watch TV – other than that, they have no use for electricity.
 It was eye-opening to see how some of the technological advancements trickle down into these smaller communities to drastically change their life.

 Our first stop of the day Bartin Creek, where we went canoeing under the caves.
 It was dark, but the ominous crystal structures hanging from the ceilings were hard to miss.
 We went at a lucky time where we were the only one in the caves.
 This allowed us to turn off our lights, which made the cave so dark that our eyes weren’t able to adjust.
 Letting your eyes try to adjust for too long could damage them.

-We stopped on the side of the road to buy their baked goods on a table, which was sold using an honor system.
-There was nobody there to monitor the purchases.
-An Amish then came by, and my father asked to take a picture of him, to which he agreed.
-Our guide was surprised, and told us that typically they would say no due to the belief that photos take out their soul.
+The next stop Xunantunich.
+On the way, we passed an Amish community, which became an intermediate stop.
+A friendly man told us about their basic way of life – a stark contrast to the high-paced lifestyle I grew up in.
+The community was selling baked goods, which were laid out on a table by the road.
+There was no seller – they worked off an honor system.
+An Amish man then came by, and I asked to take a picture of him, to which he agreed.
+Our guide was surprised and told us that typically they would say no, due to the belief that photos take out their soul.

-For the rest of this trip, we met family in Playa del Carmen, where we took beach days and explored the tourism-focused city.
+For the rest of this trip, we met family in Playa del Carmen, where we took beach days and explored the city.